Partner View Linkedin profile

 Mark Ligertwood joined Dunedin in 1999.
 He played a key role in raising the £300m Dunedin Buyout Fund III in 2013.
-He was also involved in the buyouts of FRA, Alpha, Kee Safety, Weldex and Steeper; and the exits of Alpha and Capula.
+He recently led the investment in FRA and was also involved in the buyouts of Alpha, Kee Safety, Weldex and Steeper; and the exits of Alpha and Capula.
 He currently represents Dunedin on the Board of FRA.

 I qualified as a chartered accountant at Ernst & Young, working in corporate finance.
 I sit on the Newcastle University Business School International Advisory Board.

 A collaborative, trusting and open relationship built on trust and common objectives.
 I like to hear about the challenges that a team is wrestling with live so that we can either offer support, a valuable introduction from our network or insights from our wider experience.
 One Chief Executive used to often end our conversations saying “I hope I have not really stressed you out by sharing my concerns” and the reality was I was less stressed as I knew he was on the case, addressing issues almost before they arose.
 We found ourselves still having regular calls after we had sold our investment in the Company which I found very flattering and enjoyable.